aquasecurity/trivy-operator/docs/index.md

 ## What's Next?

-- Install the Trivy-operator Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Getting Started](./operator/getting-started.md) guide to see how vulnerability and configuration audit reports are generated automatically.
+- Install the Trivy-operator Operator with [kubectl](./operator/installation/kubectl.md) and follow the [Quick Start](./operator/quick-start.md) guide to see how vulnerability and configuration audit reports are generated automatically.
 - Read more about the motivations for the project in the [Trivy-operator: The Kubernetes-Native Toolkit for Unifying Security] blog.